Skip to main content

 The Warrior and Princess

 Dasharatha was very protective of his sons.
-He had got them after almost a lifetime of wait and yajnas so they were his lifeline.
-Ram the eldest, won hearts with his humble generous ways, Bharata the second was his favourite queen's brave son, and Laxman and Shatrugna were the twins to the lesser queen, who followed their brothers like shadows.
-They were one peaceful happy family.
+He had got them after almost a lifetime of waiting and yajnas, so they were his lifeline.
+Ram, the eldest, won hearts with his humble, generous ways.
+Bharata, the second, was his favourite queen's brave son, and Laxman and Shatrughan were the twins to the lesser queen, who followed their brothers like shadows.
+They were a peaceful, happy family.
 Sage Vasistha was their Kulaguru, teaching them the Vedic hymns and the righteous ways of life.
-The Princes grew up in the luxurious protected premises of the palace.
+The Princes grew up in the luxurious, protected premises of the palace.

-The King of Mithila too was childless.
+The King of Mithila, too, was childless.
 Mother Earth granted him a daughter.
-Sita grew up learning and curious, followed by the king's second daughter Urmila and their cousins Mandavi and Srutakirti.
-They grew up knowing the natural ways of life, and their father took them to learn men to know more about man and his natural instincts.
+Sita grew up learning and curious, followed by the king's second daughter, Urmila and their cousins Mandavi and Shrutakirti.
+They grew up knowing the natural ways of life, and their father took them to learn from men to know more about man and his natural instincts.

 Image result for ram and sita birth

-The princesses were curious and always questioning the traditions, the Princes learned to uphold traditions without questions.
+The princesses were curious and always questioning the traditions, and the Princes learned to uphold traditions without question.
 Sita was Mother Earth's blessing to Janaka, and Ram was Agni's blessing to Dasharatha.

-As the Yajnas completed successfully, Ram looked around to spot the Princesses ready to leave, he wanted to talk to her but he had never talked to a lady before.
+As the Yajnas were completed successfully, Ram looked around to spot the Princesses ready to leave.
+He wanted to talk to her, but he had never talked to a lady before.
 He turned back towards his hut.

 " Don't you think it's wrong?"
 Her voice startled him.